Launceston

 Time:

-Lectures are held on a Tuesdays, arrive at 5.45pm for a 6pm lecture start.
+All regular lectures are held on a Tuesday evening; arrive at 5.45pm for a 6pm lecture start.

 Program